 Etymology of the Word Telestrator

-Doctor Reiffel invented the word telestrator.
-He made up the compound from tele (Greek ‘far away’) and illustrator.
+Doctor Reiffel's mother Sophie invented the word telestrator.
+She made up the compound from tele (Greek ‘far away’) and illustrator.
 Telephone, Telex, telegraph, television: all contain as their initial element the Greek adverb tele used adjectivally in words naming inventions of the nineteenth and twentieth centuries.

 In the sixteenth century, the verb to illustrate entered English from Medieval Latin illustrare ‘to light up, to clear up, to make famous.’
 The ultimate root is lux lucis Latin ‘light.’
 The best known phrase containing the word is from the Vulgate, Saint Jerome's Latin version of the Bible, where in Genesis, God says “Fiat lux,” ‘let there be light.’
 So is Fiat, the Italian automobile brand, the same word?
 No. Founded in 1899 the company name FIAT is an acronym for Fabbrica Italiana Automobili Torino ‘Italian Automobile Factory of Turin.’
 Naturalmente in a Roman Catholic country, it didn't hurt that the car name pleasingly echoed the very words of God.